RosarioB/solidity_contracts/README.md

 # solidity_contracts
-Various examples of smart contracts
+Various examples of smart contracts that can be tested on Remix.